 That talk explores states of mind, how karma works—and specifically how to dodge bad karma through Bhakti Yoga.

-In yoga training today, all throughout the world, this book is still studied carefully.
+In yoga training today, all throughout the world, the Yoga Sutras is still studied carefully.

-We call the period in which the stories of Rama and Lakshmana and Krishna and Arjuna became popular, “The Epic Period,” because the great poems they appear in are called “Epics.”
+We call the period in which the stories of Rama, Krishna and Arjuna became popular, “The Epic Period,” because the great poems they appear in are called “Epics.”

-The Epic Period yielded to the Tantric period—which blended the rituals of the Vedic period, the focus on gods of the Epic period, and the yoga emphasis of the Upanishads, Bhagavad Gita, Yoga Sutras.
+The Epic Period yielded to the Tantric period—which blended three things that came before it: the rituals of the Vedic period, the god-focus of the Epic period, with the yoga emphasis of the Bhagavad Gita, and Yoga Sutras.